 "But you are not in the flesh, you are in the Spirit, if in fact the Spirit of God dwells in you.
 Any one who does not have the Spirit of Christ does not belong to him.
 But if Christ is in you, although your bodies are dead because of sin, your spirits are alive because of righteousness.
 If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will give life to your mortal bodies also through his Spirit which dwells in you."
 [Romans 8:9-11 RSV]

-While every created living thing possesses “DNA” unique to itself (which is the soul of living things) this source of life ceases to exist at death.
+While every created living thing possesses “DNA” unique to itself (which is the soul of living things) this source of life ceases to exist at death—and, for living beings, this includes the brain.
 Only man possesses an eternal spirit which will transcend and survive death and decay.
 This God-given eternal spirit shall emerge from the corpse which held it—to be particularly judged by the Living God.
-It then awaits the resurrection of the dead when it shall be rewarded with a new and glorious eternal body—or the body of a damned soul.
+This is the "essence" of who we are.
+Our spirit then awaits the resurrection of the dead when it shall be rewarded with a new and glorious eternal body—or, if damned, the body of a damned soul.

 “In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace.”
 (Ephesians 1:7)